 " I'm studying immunotherapy resistance in lung cancer using 3D co-cultures.
 This includes culturing patient-derived organoids with matched T cells with or without immunotherapies (e.g., checkpoint inhibitors).
 The aim of the study is to figure out new mechanisms of immunotherapy resistance and optimize an easy-to-use screening platform for patient-derived tissues.

 I also like (all) good food, especially the swedish semla!"

 "I completed a Master’s degree in Molecular Biology at the University of Vienna and subsequently worked on characterizing virus samples and cell lines in an Austrian biotech company.
 I recently completed a second Master’s degree in Translational Medicine at the University of Helsinki.
-In my project, I’m working with patient-derived tumor organoids and optimizing a drug testing pipelines using patient's own tumor cells.
+In my project, I’m working with patient-derived tumor organoids and optimizing drug testing pipelines using patient's own tumor cells.

 In my free time, I enjoy video games, the Finnish nature and creative writing."

-Elena Kremneva, PhD
+Elena Kremneva, PhD,